chaksseu/MMG_AV/README.md

-# 🎥 Multi-Modal Generative Diffusion Model (MMG)
+# 🎥 Multi-Modal Generation (MMG)

 The **Multi-Modal Generative Diffusion Model** (MMG) is an advanced framework for generating synchronized audio and video content from text inputs.
-By addressing challenges in temporal and semantic alignment, MMGDM improves the practicality and efficiency of multimodal AI systems for diverse applications.
+By addressing challenges in temporal and semantic alignment, MMG improves the practicality and efficiency of multimodal AI systems for diverse applications.

 ---